StartArticlesWhat is NPS - Net Promoter Score?

-NPS, or Net Promoter Score, it is a metric used to measure customer satisfaction and loyalty towards a company, product or service.
-Developed by Fred Reichheld, Bain & Company and Satmetrix in 2003, NPS has become one of the most popular tools for assessing customer experience and predicting business growth
+NPS, or Net Promoter Score, is a metric used to measure customer satisfaction and loyalty towards a company, product, or service.
+Developed by Fred Reichheld, Bain & Company, and Satmetrix in 2003, the NPS has become one of the most popular tools for assessing customer experience and predicting business growth.

 Operation:

-The NPS is based on a single fundamental question: "On a scale of 0 to 10, qual a probabilidade de você recomendar nossa empresa/produto/serviço a um amigo ou colega?”
+NPS is based on a single fundamental question: “On a scale of 0 to 10, how likely are you to recommend our company/product/service to a friend or colleague?”

 Categorization of respondents:

-Based on the answers, customers are classified into three groups
+Based on the responses, customers are classified into three groups:

-1. Promoters (score 9-10): Loyal and enthusiastic customers who are likely to continue buying and recommending to others
+1. Promoters (score 9-10): Loyal, enthusiastic customers who are likely to continue purchasing and recommending to others.

-2. Passive (score 7-8): Satisfied customers, but not enthusiastic, vulnerable to competitive offers
+2. Passives (score 7-8): Satisfied but not enthusiastic customers, vulnerable to competitive offers.

-3. Detractors (score 0-6): Unsatisfied customers who can harm the brand through negative feedback
+3. Detractors (score 0-6): Unhappy customers who can harm the brand through negative feedback.

 NPS Calculation: